 443 Updated lists of clients are provided by State/Territory and Commonwealth governments each quarter.
 This results in some participants being retrospectively reclassified as State, Commonwealth or New.

 444 A small number of participants have been retrospectively reclassified as entering via the Permanent Disability criteria.
-445 Participants who met Section 25 of the NDIS Act for access

 Figure M.1 Number and proportion of Aboriginal and Torres Strait Islander participants over time incrementally (left) and cumulatively (right) - NT 447